-- Learning Together Trust has established links with other Trusts nationally. - Learning Together Trust have been commissioned to undertake school improvement work beyond our Trust. - Learning Together Trust central team lead collaborative groups beyond our Trust. - Executive Headteacher, Mr. S. Colothan, is on a Strategic Board at Edge Hill University.
+- Learning Together Trust has established links with other Trusts nationally. - Learning Together Trust is part of the Church of England 'Flourishing Trust Network'. - Learning Together Trust have been commissioned to undertake school improvement work beyond our Trust. - Learning Together Trust central team lead collaborative groups beyond our Trust. - Executive Headteacher, Mr. S. Colothan, is on a Strategic Board at Edge Hill University. - Co-CEOs are mentoring mentees from the 'Leaders Like Us' Programme to support aspiring senior leaders from UKME/ GMH backgrounds, throughout the country, with the aim of enabling them to progress to headship. - Learning Together Trust are working at both a local and national level on promoting 'Equity, Diversity, Inclusion and Justice' within the schools.